nathanmarz/storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 **DefaultEvictionStrategy**

-If the cluster is full, we need a mechanism to evict topologies so that user resource guarantees can be met and additional resource can be shared fairly among users

 To determine if topology eviction should occur we should take into account the priority of the topology that we are trying to schedule and whether the resource guarantees for the owner of the topology have been met.